cohenadair/anglers-log/README.md

 Status
 ------

-The Anglers' Log is in its pre-testing stage.
-The source code can be built into a usable version, but there are missing features and a lot more testing is required.
+The Anglers' Log is in the testing stage.
+A little more testing and it will be ready for release.

 Origins
 -------